-For example: George Washington University and Stanford University both recommend Subject Tests.
+For example: George Washington University and Stanford University will both consider Subject Tests.
 However, in 2014, GW admitted approximately 45% of the students who applied for admission, while Stanford admitted only 5%.

 We would advise you to accept GW’s position at face value.
 You could reasonably conclude that while GW would like to see Subject Tests, it’s much more of a soft preference than an implied expectation.

-On the other hand, and keeping in mind that a 5% admission rate made Stanford the most selective undergraduate institution in the country in 2014, it would be wise to exceed Stanford’s “recommendation” by striving to produce outstanding Subject Test scores to submit if you possibly can.
+On the other hand, and keeping in mind that a 5% admission rate made Stanford the most selective undergraduate institution in the country in 2014, it would be wise to exceed Stanford’s “will consider” by striving to produce outstanding Subject Test scores to submit if you possibly can.

-A rule of thumb: The more competitive the applicant pool, the more you should interpret “recommended” as “expected.”
+A rule of thumb: The more competitive the applicant pool, the more you should interpret “recommended” as “expected” and “considered” as “recommended.”
 And if you could excel on more than the minimum of two Subject Tests without too much extra effort, then you should probably do so.
 It’s not uncommon for Compass’ most ambitious students to take three to five Subject Tests, if such an approach is supported by their academic coursework and strengths.

 Optimal selection of Subject Tests is critical, and the best choices are usually those that align with your most advanced classes and your academic strengths.
 See the following list of subjects and months when each subject is offered, noting that not all subjects are offered on all test dates.